HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Where `<identity-file>` is the path to your SSH private key.

-To enable the use of the ssh key by SD Helm chart specify the `sshEnabled` parameter by providing the `--set sshEnabled=true` argument to `helm install`.
+To enable the use of the ssh key by SD Helm chart specify the `sshEnabled` parameter by providing the `--set sdimage.sshEnabled=true` argument to `helm install`.

 On target devices where this ssh connectivity is to be used the corresponding public key must be appended to the users `~/.ssh/authorized_keys` file.
 This is a manual step.